isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### 6. How much does a COVID-19 PCR test cost in Singapore?

-Please check with the listed [clinics and testing centres](https://www-moh-gov-sg-admin.cwp.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers) for the ocst of the COVID-19 PCR test.
+Please check with the listed [clinics and testing centres](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers) for the cost of the COVID-19 PCR test.
 You are required to bear the cost of your pre-departure COVID-19 PCR test.

 #### 7. Upon receiving the approval, how can I make an appointment for my pre-departure COVID-19 PCR test?

 Upon receiving approval, please contact one of the designated clinics or testing centres to make an appointment.
-The list of designated clinics and testing centres can be found [here](https://www-moh-gov-sg-admin.cwp.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).
+The list of designated clinics and testing centres can be found [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).

 You are advised to make an appointment with the designated clinic or testing centre of your choice as early as possible to secure an appropriate time slot for your pre-departure COVID-19 PCR test.